Hekima Place welcomes volunteers at our home and campus in Kenya and in our United States administration office.

 Pittsburgh, PA 15216

-For volunteers who hope to travel to Kenya, we recommend planning your trip at least several months in advance.
 Hekima Place welcomes volunteers to Kenya year round.
-We recommend that volunteers spend at least a week with us at the home, and actively encourage longer stays when possible.
-Volunteers come to Hekima Place to provide supplementary support to the housemothers (mums) and other staff, with the goal of helping our girls grow socially, mentally, emotionally, and spiritually.
+For volunteers traveling to Kenya, we recommend applying and planning your trip at least several months in advance.
+We request that you spend at least 7-10 days at the home and actively encourage longer stays when possible.
+Our volunteers provide supplementary support to the housemothers (mums) and other staff, helping our girls grow socially, mentally, emotionally, and spiritually.

 How to Apply